Bellisario/musicale/README.md

 The interesting thing about Musicale is that there is no backend and the API it's from [Piped](https://github.com/TeamPiped/Piped) (a privacy-friendly alternative YouTube frontend), which is well documented [here](https://piped-docs.kavin.rocks/).

-There is also an autocomplete API, made by me, to get the search suggestions.
-You can find more info about it [here](https://musicautocomplete.deno.dev/) and the source code [here](https://github.com/Bellisario/musicautocomplete).

 ## Legal

 We do NOT host or scrape any Youtube Music content, we use a PUBLIC available API to provide user a playable URL of the music through a good-looking interface, WITHOUT violating any laws.